 You may also need a hearing test and balance tests, including:

-- Eye movement testing.
+Eye movement testing.
 Your doctor may watch the path of your eyes when you track a moving object.
-And you may be given an eye motion test in which water or air are placed in your ear canal.
+And you may be given an eye motion test in which water or air is placed in your ear canal.

 In addition, you may be given blood tests to check for infection and other tests to check heart and blood vessel health.